View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Who will be teaching me?

-You will be taught by well qualified and experienced tutors with expertise in the field of special needs, together with potential input from the Local Authority.
+You will be taught by well qualified and experienced tutors with expertise in the field of special needs.

 PBM4015Excellent Teaching and Learning in Inclusive Learning Environments (30 credits)